 Malawi is one of the world’s poorest countries, with 67% of the population living in what the World Bank defines as extreme poverty.
 Access to healthcare and education is limited, and only 66% of people over 15 years old can read.
-In Malawi there are over 18,000 small-scale tea farmers, many of whom need our support.
+In Malawi there are over 16,500 small-scale tea farmers, many of whom need our support.

-The Ethical Tea Partnership (ETP) runs a full range of interlinking programmes to help tea farmers in Malawi to change their lives for the better.
+The Ethical Tea Partnership (ETP) runs a full range of interlinking programmes to help tea farmers in Malawi to transform their lives for the better.

 Farmer Field Schools

-ETP has set up a lending and saving scheme to help tea farmers, who are largely cut off from the banking sector, with access to badly needed credit.
+We have been working with tea farmers to develop and support a lending and saving scheme.
+This helps farmers, who are largely cut off from the banking sector, have access to badly needed credit.
 The schemes also function as a savings deposit, with money increasing over time.

 Inspired by the training she’s taken part in with ETP and the subsequent boost in income, Rebecca hopes to become a chef and open her own restaurant with the extra money she now makes from her tea crop.

 “We learnt that to be healthy, you need to eat six food groups – protein, carbohydrates, vitamins, fruit, vegetables and fats.
 If you follow this diet, you will feel great.
 You’ll get vitamins from green vegetables, you won’t get anaemia and you’ll have more energy”.

 Healthy dietsWhen offering tea farmers practical training, ETP also takes the opportunity to share information about healthy diets.
 Farmers develop the knowledge and skills to adopt a better diet and pass their own learning on to their children.

 To learn more about other key initiatives ETP runs in Malawi click here.